-The Child and Youth Studies Society provides a place where students come together to share ideas and enjoy one another's company.
-The second purpose is to engage in a number of activities designed to raise money for charitable organizations in the St. Catharines - Niagara Region.
-By becoming a society member, you may enhance your academic experience through interaction with other students, professors and the community at large.
 Your participation and enthusiasm can help build a positive identity both within the university and outside.
-The society is made up for four executive members listed below, and various representatives for each academic year that speak to their 1st, 2nd, 3rd, 4th year classes about current activities in the child youth studies society .
-We are always looking for members to volunteer at our upcoming events, even if you are not a child youth studies student and would like to get involved with any of our fundraisers email us.
-For more information you can contact firstname.lastname@example.org or join our facebook group "BrockU CHYS Society".
+The society is made up executive members listed below, and various representatives from each academic year that speak to their 1st, 2nd, 3rd, 4th year classes about current activities in the Child and Youth Studies Society.
+We are always looking for members to volunteer at our upcoming events.
+Even if you are not a child youth studies student and would like to get involved with any of our volunteer opportunities email us at firstname.lastname@example.org .

 2. How often will we meet?

-The society will try to meet at least once a month, but will vary since we are all busy with school work and extra activities.
-Please join our facebook group to keep updated on the up coming meetings and events.
+The society will try to meet twice a semester, but will vary since we are all busy with school work and extra activities.
+Please follow the CHYS Society Facebook page to keep updated on the up-coming meetings and events.

 3. Does it count towards volunteer hours or recreational interest?

-4. Specific things that will be involved as being part of a CHYS society member?
-What are some of the possible event that will be happening?
+4. What are some of the possible event that will be happening?